Awayfaring/Awayfaring.github.io/docs/Puzzles/index.md

 nav_order: 3
 ---

-This is going to be a list of some cool puzzles I solved.
+This is going to be a list of puzzle write ups I did.
+(Big spoilers) Every writeup should have the puzzle link attached!.